BoldGrid/w3-total-cache/readme.txt

 * Fixed double slash with ABSPATH if file exists
 * Fixed setting max-age and expires header simultaneously
 * Fixed SASL detection for PECL Memcached
+* Fixed handling of manually entered objects to be purged on CDN
+* Fixed query string handling in Nginx
 * Improved error handling with Cloudfront
 * Improved page cache logging
 * Improved multi-tenant support for memory-based caching engines
 * Improved CSS minification
+* Improved purge behavior for changed media objects when using CDN
+* Improved compatibility with sitemap plugins
 * Added support for Memcached for Nginx
 * Added support for caching webm files
 * Added Brotli HTTP compression support
 * Added StackPath full site delivery support
+* Added _wc_session_ to the list of ignored query stems for improved WooCommerce compatibility

 = 0.9.7 =
 * Fixed minified files not being hosted by CDN when enabled if "host minified files" is disabled